muralikondreddi/git-githup/README.md

 # git-githup
-this is pratice purpose.
+ssshis is pratice purpose.
-this is murali
+fgthis is murali